-As essential government functions of the County, the Hospital and Association are generally exempt from federal and state income taxes under Section 115 of the Internal Revenue Code (IRC) and Section 501(c) and a similar provision of state law.
+As essential government functions of the County, Perry County Memorial Hospital and the Association are generally exempt from federal and state income taxes under Section 115 of the Internal Revenue Code (IRC) and Section 501(c) and a similar provision of state law.
 However, the Hospital and Association are subject to federal income tax on any unrelated business taxable income.